PedroZC90/docker-sbt-nodejs/README.md

 # docker-sbt-nodejs

-a docker image with sbt and nodejs
+Docker image with sbt and nodejs

 ## References